-An emergency is any immediate threat to life and/ or property that requires immediate response from police, fire or emergency medical service.
-Some examples of emergencies are crimes in progress, any kind of fire or a serious injury or illness.
-If you are not sure if an incident falls into an emergency classification, call 911 when an immediate response is needed.
+An emergency is any immediate threat to life and/or property that requires immediate response from police, fire or emergency medical service.
+Some examples of emergencies include: crimes in progress, any kind of fire, or a serious injury or illness.
+If you're not sure if an incident falls into an emergency classification, call 911 when an immediate response is needed.
+Text 911 if you're unable to call.